Political Science at MIT

 First report:

 I would like to express my sincere gratitude and appreciation to the Ito Foundation USA-FUTI Scholarship for their generous support.
 I am a PhD student at the department of political science in Massachusetts Institute of Technology since September 2018.
-With the great support from FUTI and the Ito Foundation U.S.A., I made a smooth move to Cambridge last summer and started my new adventure.
+With the great support from FUTI and the ITO FOUNDATION U.S.A., I made a smooth move to Cambridge last summer and started my new adventure.

 At MIT, I am focusing on applied statistics and international political economy and have taken classes related to these fields.
 Among classes I took last semester, my favorite class was historical political economy.
 The class focused on the long run effects of political, economic, and cultural legacies.
 The instructor often asked us to think how events happened hundreds of years ago impacted current politics, which was an intriguing academic exercise for me.
 The class synthesized traditional ideas with novel approaches and provided me with alternative views of political science.
 Besides taking political science classes, I have taken econometric classes at the department of economics, which is known for one of the best economic programs in the world.
 Their way of teaching and approach to statistics are different from that of political science.
 It is a challenging experience but I am sure that I am learning state-of-the-art knowledge and skills to analyze social science data.